The Tour de Suisse will be (rideable) for everyone – around the globe.

-The realistic portrayal of the route simulation also turns Digital Cycling of the Tour de Suisse into an exciting platform for Swiss tourism.
-Digital Cycling delivers a postcard image of Switzerland as a cycling country into the living rooms of the worldwide cycling community.
+The realistic representations of the route simulations make the Tour de Suisse digital cycling an exciting platform for Swiss tourism as well.
+Digital Cycling transports a postcard image of Switzerland as a cycling country into the living rooms of the global cycling community.

-And the new system is not only promising for hobby cyclists but also for the professionals.
-In addition to training camps held in the south, many train on rollers at home during the winter months.
-Thanks to the 1:1 stage simulations of the Tour de Suisse Digital Cycling, the professionals can now rehearse the special features of the Tour de Suisse routes during the cold winter.
+However, the new system is not only promising for hobby cyclists, but also for cycling professionals.
+Many of them train during the winter months, in addition to the training camps in the south at home on the roll.
+Thanks to the 1:1 stage simulations of the Tour de Suisse Digital Cycling, the pros can now rehearse the special features of the Tour de Suisse route even in the cold winter.

-Swiss time trial champion Stefan Küng sees the collaboration of the Tour de Suisse with ROUVY as an interesting development.
-"I will certainly try this out.
-The approach of being able to ride real stage routes is very promising, especially regarding specific race preparation, 1:1 track simulation is exciting and has potential."
+Swiss time trial champion Stefan Küng sees the collaboration between the Tour de Suisse and ROUVY as an interesting development.
+“I will certainly try this.
+The approach of being able to drive real stage tracks is very promising, especially regarding the specific race preparation, 1:1 track simulations are exciting and have potential”.

-While it is interesting for professional athletes to complete individual and precise training units for the upcoming Tour de Suisse, Digital Cycling also provides amateur athletes the opportunity to train in groups or to compare themselves to the professionals.
-The ROUVY App is a great way to meet up for Digital Cycling Group rides.
-In the actual video images of the courses, the participants see a 3D representation of themselves and all other participants.
+While it is interesting for professional athletes to complete precise training units for the upcoming Tour de Suisse in self-study, Digital Cycling also allows amateur athletes to train in groups or to compare themselves with the professionals.
+So you can meet via the ROUVY App for common Digital Cycling Grouprides.
+In the real-life video images of the routes, the participants see not only a 3D representation of themselves, but also the other participants.

-This community aspect promotes motivation to train on the roller at home even on the coldest winter days.
+This community aspect promotes the motivation to train on the roll at home during cold winter days.

-This is precisely the audience targeted by the Tour de Suisse's expanded commitment in partnership with Tortour on ROUVY.
-Tortour, the world's leading ultra-cycling race in terms of participant numbers, will launch regular group rides and training programs.
+It is precisely this segment that the Tour de Suisse’s expanded commitment with the Tourtour offers on ROUVY is aimed at.
+The Tortour, the world’s leading ultracycling race in terms of participant numbers, will launch regular group rides and training offers.

-These group trainings will be led exclusively by a former Swiss professional - all on ROUVY Digital Cycling.
+These group trainings are exclusively led by a Swiss ex-professional – all on ROUVY Digital Cycling.

-The Czech provider ROUVY is one of the most popular providers of indoor training software solutions in the cycling community.
-Founded in 2003 by the cycling enthusiastic Samek brothers in South Bohemia, ROUVY differs from other providers thanks to realistic course simulations.
-These are based on real video recordings of the course.
-In addition to a variety of existing routes such as the Furka Pass, Stelvio or other cycling classics, ROUVY also offers specific workout training units such as intervals.
+The Czech supplier ROUVY is one of the most popular providers of indoor training software solutions in the cycling community.
+Founded in 2003 by the cycling enthusiastic Samek brothers in South Bohemia, ROUVY differs from other providers thanks to realistic representations of route simulations.
+These are based on real video recordings of the tracks.
+Besides a variety of existing routes like the Furka Pass, the Stelvio or other cycling classics ROUVY also offers specific workout training units like intervals.

-As well as the ascent to the Oberalp Pass from the Sedrun-Andermatt mountain time trial, further route highlights will be added to all 2020 Tour de Suisse stages during the winter.
+In addition to the ascent to the Oberalp Pass from the Sedrun-Andermatt mountain time trial, further route highlights will be added to all Tour de Suisse stages from 2020 in the course of the winter.

-Throughout the Tour de Suisse there will also be a special TdS Digital Cycling Challenge, with great prizes to be awarded to participants.
+During the Tour de Suisse there will also be a special TdS Digital Cycling Challenge, with great prizes being raffled among the participants.

-The 84th edition of the Tour de Suisse begins on Saturday 6 June at the Start Hub in Frauenfeld with the popular team presentation and various side events.
-The Swiss national tour starts on Sunday with a time trial in Frauenfeld.
-On Monday the international field will leave from Neuhausen am Rheinfall in the direction of Lachen on Lake Zurich.
-The 3rd stage heads from Lachen to Pfaffnau in Canton Lucerne.
-The start of the 4th stage takes place in front of the St. Urban monastery and runs across the Central Plateau to Moudon in Canton Vaud.
-From Moudon on Thursday the first mountain stage climbs to Leukerbad.
-The second mountain stage the following day runs from Fiesch to Sedrun.
-On Saturday 13 June a mountain time trial takes the riders over the Oberalp Pass from Sedrun to Andermatt.
-The final and Queen Stage gets underway on Sunday in Andermatt with a classic Alpine Circuit over three Alpine passes.
-Thus, the Tour de Suisse 2020 will remain open and exciting until the final arrival in Andermatt on Sunday.
+The 84th edition of the Tour de Suisse starts on Saturday, 6 June at the Frauenfeld start hub with the popular team presentation and various side events.
+The Swiss National Tour starts on Sunday with a time trial in Frauenfeld.
+On Monday the international field of riders will start in Neuhausen am Rheinfall in the direction of Lachen am Zürcher Obersee.
+From Lachen leads the 3rd stage to Pfaffnau in Lucerne.
+The start of the Stage 4 takes place in front of the St. Urban monastery and leads across the midlands to Moudon in Vaud.
+From Moudon the first mountain stage will take us to Leukerbad on Thursday.
+The second mountain stage leads from Fiesch to Sedrun the following day.
+On Saturday, 13 June, a mountain time trial over the Oberalp Pass from Sedrun to Andermatt will take place.
+The final king’s stage starts on Sunday in Andermatt for the classic Alpine Circuit over three Alpine passes.
+The Tour de Suisse 2020 will therefore remain open and exciting until the final arrival in Andermatt on Sunday.

-In the meantime, until the monumental Alpine passes are once again snow free, it will be possible to train at home via ROUVY on the best sections of the Tour de Suisse course.
-And who knows, maybe Stefan Küng will suddenly whiz by!
+Until the monumental Alpine passes are free of snow again, you can now train at home via ROUVY on the original Tour de Suisse route highlights to keep fit.
+And, who knows, maybe Stefan Küng will suddenly flash by!